pcuci/ranges/README.md

-**Note**: the _union_ and _diff_ helper functions solve the general case of adding and subtracting two collections of half-open intervals, and not just adding or substracting one signle half-open interval from an input range.
+**Note**: the _union_ and _diff_ helper functions solve the general case of adding and subtracting two collections of half-open intervals, and not just adding or substracting one signle half-open interval from an input ranges collection

 #### add